cortex-current/Ecommerce_trends/README.md

 ```

 ### Top 5 states where delivery is really fast/ not so fast compared to estimated date
+State AL has fastest delivery compared to estimated date, and state AC has the slowest delivery or highest delay from estimated date.
 ```sql
 SELECT customer_state,
   ROUND(AVG(freight_value),2) AS mean_freight,